AdaCore/gnatstudio/docs/users_guide/main_window.rst

   the local toolbar to change the level and use the latter to explicitly select the level you want.

-  You can also press the :keys:`alt` key and use the mouse wheel to zoom in or out.
+  You can also press the :kbd:`alt` key and use the mouse wheel to zoom in or out.

   This capability is generally useful when many boxes are displayed in the